whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Luxor-Box-Subscription-January-2016-Review.md

 <DD>Value $12</DD>
 </DL>

 <p>During winter season, there's nothing more comfy than wrapping myself up in a blanket while drinking some hot cocoa and lounging in front of the fireplace.
-This will surely be used for that!</p>
+This will surely be used for that and I just might do that tonight!</p>

 <p>The packaging of this hot chocolate is so pretty, definitely countertop worthy.</p>